IDCI-Consulting/HelloWorldBundle/templates/contents/cv/baptiste_bouchereau_en.md

 _2016_

-  - Professionalizing [courses](https://www.idci-consulting.fr/en/courses#symfony2) on Symfony framework
-  - Created a [SVG editor](https://github.com/IDCI-Consulting/SvgEditor) in JavaScript for a marketing operation
   - 7 months mission at Courbevoie.
 Backend development of the Carglass France new website
-   - Involved in design and writing of interface functional specifications
-   - Used of SGBD Oracle with Doctrine2
-   - Deployments automation with Ansible
-   - Organized a wiki (Dokuwiki) to improve information sharing with teams
+  - Teached professionalizing [courses](https://www.idci-consulting.fr/en/courses#symfony2) on Symfony framework
+  - Created a [SVG editor](https://github.com/IDCI-Consulting/SvgEditor) in JavaScript for a marketing operation
-  - Teached at Lyon 1 University, E-business class
+  - Teached at Lyon 1 University, E-business class - Prestashop courses
-   - 28h of courses
-   - Teached e-commerce websites creation with the CMS Prestashop

 _2015_